January 17, 1966

 Of course, members of the opposition party had been responding to the president’s message for years, but such remarks came in the relatively ignored environment of the Senate or House Chamber or at local political events.
 To gain national attention, Dirksen needed a national forum, and that meant television.
 And so, after LBJ’s next State of the Union address in 1966, Republican leaders Everett Dirksen and Gerald Ford recorded a 30-minute televised rebuttal of the president’s speech.
 For an appropriate venue, the leaders chose the Old Senate Chamber, the setting for some of our nation’s most monumental debates.
 Dirksen covered foreign policy, discussing what he termed the “grim, bloody and costly business” of Vietnam, while Ford tackled domestic issues, targeting inflation, civil rights, and campaign finance.

 It was “a short time for a gigantic task,” Dirksen quipped, and the TV networks were not very accommodating—the program aired five days after Johnson’s speech and in some areas it competed with the late, late show—but public reaction was positive.
 The Dirksen-Ford event may not mean that the minority voice will be “more widely heeded in Congress,” commented the Washington Post, “but it is being more widely heard in the country.”
-Dirksen and Ford made a return engagement in 1967, and this time their response came on the same evening as the president’s address and in prime time.
+Dirksen and Ford made a return engagement in 1967.
 Today, thanks to the efforts of Dirksen and Ford, the opposition response is anticipated and discussed almost as much as the president’s speech.